xcomponent/appcontrol-documentation/README.md

 1. Does AppControl replace the monitoring tools (Nagios, Centreon, Zabbix, ...) ?

    No, AppControl is not intended to replace these tools.
 It is possible to rely on these probes and add additional action commands.
-Indeed, Check commands of AppControl can be based of